 What makes Scotia’s program stand out?
 The answer lies in how easy and flexible it is to use their points.
 Many other fixed value points programs, like BMO Rewards or CIBC Aventura, force you to book your travel through their in-house travel agencies if you want to use them to offset the cost of travel.
 This means that you’re effectively limited to using your points for flights, hotels, car rentals, and vacations.

 Things like taxes and fees on award tickets, Airbnbs, and train tickets are therefore off the table.
 And sometimes the cost of booking travel through the banks’ in-house agencies is significantly higher than if you just booked on Expedia or something.

 Not so with Scotiabank.
 You simply charge any travel expense to your card, whether in-person or online, and you can then use your points to offset that expense up to 12 months after the date of the transaction.
 It’s really the gold standard for how a fixed points program should work, which is unfortunately an area in which many of Canada’s other big banks drop the ball.

 This also means that you can comfortably pay for travel expenses as soon as you receive the card, take your time to meet the spending requirement (if you haven’t already), wait for the points to post, and then apply the points to your original travel outlay.

 Throw in the fact that you can use the age-old “refundable hotel trick” to turn your Scotia Rewards points into a pure statement credit, and this card is an absolute winner in the realm of fixed points travel cards.

-The insurance on this card is as strong as you’d expect for a premium travel credit card.
+The insurance on the Scotiabank Gold American Express is as strong as you’d expect for a premium travel credit card.
 Coverage includes: